RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 $
 ```

-We can use this image to compile our exploit (see below).
-We picked a distribution (Centos7 in this case) that is close to our target system.
-Amazon Linux 2 AMI is based on Centos.

-# Compiling an exploit

-# Compiling [CVE-2021-4034] for aarch64
+# Compiling [CVE-2021-4034] for Centos7/aarch64

+[CVE-2021-4034](https://github.com/arthepsy/CVE-2021-4034/) (aka polkit/pkexec) is an exploit that can not be compiled statically.
+The exploit tricks the vulnerable program to load a dynamically shared object (.so file) during runtime.
+A dynamically shared object can never be static.

 Any of the 3 methods above work.
+Our target is Amazon Linux 2 AMI on aarch64.
+The closest OS that's available on Docker is Centos7.

 ## Preparing the exploit

-Back to our example for an exploit that can not be compiled statically:

-A good example is [CVE-2021-4034](https://github.com/arthepsy/CVE-2021-4034/) also known as polkit/pkexec exploit.
-The exploit compiles additional .c files during runtime _and_ the vulnerable program needs to load the newly compiled .so file.

-There are better exploits but the reference exploit [cve-2021-4034-poc.c](https://github.com/arthepsy/CVE-2021-4034/blob/main/cve-2021-4034-poc.c) is just perfect for what we like to showcase.
+The [Proof-of-Concept exploit](https://github.com/arthepsy/CVE-2021-4034/blob/main/cve-2021-4034-poc.c) for CVE-2021-4034 needs to be modified slightly.
+At the moment the exploit executes gcc to compile the shared object during exploit execution.
+Our assumption is that gcc is not available on the target platform.

 We need to modify the original exploit in two ways:
 1. Split it into two separate .c files.